Teichlab/tracer/README.md

 ####Software####
 1. [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) - required for alignment of reads to synthetic TCR genomes.
-2. [Trinity](http://sourceforge.net/projects/trinityrnaseq/files/PREV_CONTENTS/previous_releases/) - required for assembly of reads into TCR contigs. **Currently TraCeR uses Trinity parameters intended for use with [Trinity v1](http://sourceforge.net/projects/trinityrnaseq/files/PREV_CONTENTS/previous_releases/).
-Updates for use with [Trinity v2](https://github.com/trinityrnaseq/trinityrnaseq/wiki) are coming soon.**
+2. [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki) - required for assembly of reads into TCR contigs.
+TraCeR now works with both version 1 and version 2 of Trinity.
+It should automatically detect the version that is installed or you can [specify it in the config file](https://github.com/Teichlab/tracer#trinity-options).
     - Please note that Trinity requires a working installation of [Bowtie v1](http://bowtie-bio.sourceforge.net).
 3. [IgBLAST](http://www.ncbi.nlm.nih.gov/igblast/faq.html#standalone) - required for analysis of assembled contigs. (ftp://ftp.ncbi.nih.gov/blast/executables/igblast/release/).
 4. [Kallisto](http://pachterlab.github.io/kallisto/) - required for quantification of TCR expression.